UW-Madison-Lee-Lab/Expressive_Power_of_LoRA/README.md

 ## Run a Group of Experiments

 In `configs/`, we have `config.py` for specifying the group of experiments to run, and the group of configurations are saved into `fnn_configs.csv` and `tfn_configs.csv` once you run `python config.py`.

-If you want to further add additional experiment configurations, you just need to add the corresponding into `config.py`, and run `python config.py`.
+If you want to further add additional experiment configurations, you just need to add the corresponding code into `config.py`, and run `python config.py`.
 The additional configurations will be saved into `additional_fnn_configs.csv` and `additional_tfn_configs.csv`.

-If you changed the code of the experiment functions, and want to rerun some experiments, you can specify the configurations to rerun and the corresponding configurations will be stored into `update_fnn_configs.csv` and `update_tfn_configs.csv`.
+If you changed the code of the experiment functions, and want to rerun some experiments, you can specify the configurations to be rerun in `config.py`.
+The corresponding configurations will be stored into `update_fnn_configs.csv` and `update_tfn_configs.csv` by running `python config.py`.

 ## Results Visualization

 By running the notebooks in `draw_plots`, you can obtain the figures in our paper.